December 23, 2020 3 min read

 What's Your Baby's Disposable Nappy Made Of?

 Conventional disposable nappies may contain dioxins, plus volatile organic compounds (VOCs) such as toluene, ethylbenzene, xylene, and dipentene.
 Other harmful ingredients are pesticide residue, lotions, latex, fragrances, and GMOs.
 Some of the backsheet design print can even contain lead, heavy metals, and dyes.
 Most of these chemicals can cause more than skin irritation.
-Our thinnest organ, the skin, readily absorbs toxins, which goes directly into the bloodstream.
+Our largest organ, the skin, readily absorbs toxins, which goes directly into the bloodstream.
 A baby's genital area is even more sensitive and vulnerable to everything the nappy contains, intended or unintended.

 Go Natural, Baby!